seng637-winter-2023/seng637-a5-group3/seng637-a5-team_number.md

+To compare the models, we utilized Akaike's Information Criteria (AIC) and Bayesian Information Criteria (BIC), which are commonly employed in model selection and computed by C-SFRAT.
+The model that exhibits the lowest AIC score is considered the best as it explains the maximum amount of variation while using the minimum number of independent variables.
+Similarly, BIC offers a reliable estimate of the model's performance on new data.
+Like AIC, a lower BIC score is indicative of better performance.

   while analysing the chart based on the AIC and BIC values the best models were Negative Binomial (NB2) with covariate F, Followed by NB2 with Covariate E,F , the third best model was Discrete weibull Order 2 (DW2) with covariate F. The best models was decided by the lowest of AIC and BIC values.
 The best model had am AIC value of 63.60 and BIC of 66.100.
  ![image](https://user-images.githubusercontent.com/104803633/228938027-58a58c69-66c8-49ed-89da-06af4c288d27.png)

- ### Time-Interval plot
+ Time-Interval plot
   ![image](https://user-images.githubusercontent.com/104803633/228941895-1ad21e27-e98c-43cd-b136-bf1ae156aa89.png)
 For as we experiment with different time intervals DW2(F) gets better as failure is decreasing the above figure represents the 3 best models with nuimber of intervals as 20.

-  ### Intensity plot
+  Intensity plot
   ![image](https://user-images.githubusercontent.com/104803633/228958170-beee9cf0-2e67-4776-8120-cd26f199b125.png)